PanK0/TalkingChalks/Evaluation/README.md

 ## Cost Evaluation
 We have prepared a cost evaluation for a single device, the museum curators will decide how many devices to use and where to place them.
 Each device can be placed near a statue so that it can talk, but it's not recommended to place the devices too close, because the speaker of a statue can interpose with the one of another statue.
 * **STM32 nucleo board**
+  *
 * **P-NUCLEO-LRWAN1**
+  * The developer kit costs €60, but we aim to reduce this cost with mass production.
 * **Speakers**
+  *
 * **Azure**

 ## FAQ